banramlo/banramlo.github.io/_posts/2021-04-21-Atomic operations.md

 ## CAS(Compare and swap)

-CAS is an atomic operation that read some variable.
+CAS is an atomic operation that read some variable, check whether it is the same with asking and write if it is the same.
-If it is the same with what given, it writes new value and return $\text{true}$.
+If it is the same with what asking, it writes a new value and return $\text{true}$.
-If the value has been changed, update it to some place and return $\text{false}$.
+If the value is not the samw with what asking, update variable to ask with newer value and return $\text{false}$.